bgd-labs/aave-proposals-v3/src/20240229_AaveV3Ethereum_GHOBorrowRateIncrease20240229/GHOBorrowRateIncrease20240229.md

 - **New Discounted Borrow Rate:**
   - GHO: ~5.24% APY

-If required, ACI will monitor the GHO peg and use authorized discretion for further rate adjustments in coordination with @karpatkey_TokenLogic Aave finance SPs.
+If required, ACI will monitor the GHO peg and use authorized discretion for further rate adjustments in coordination with Aave finance SPs.

 ## References